HariSekhon/Knowledge-Base/mac.md

 See [dhcp.md](dhcp.md) for a practical example of using this for the built-in tftp server for PXE boot installing Debian off your Mac.

-## Binary Analysis
+## Binaries Debugging

-See the [Binary Analysis](binary-analysis.md) doc for commands to analyze binaries.
+See the [Binaries Debugging](binaries-debugging.md) doc for commands to examine and work with binaries.

 ## Creating Bootable CDs & USBs from ISOs